 Since 1999, he has produced, devised and directed The Night of 1000 Voices and The Night of 1000 Stars at the Royal Albert Hall, London.
 In 2013, the production celebrated the great Broadway producer and director Harold 'Hal' Prince at the Royal Albert Hall, London hosted by Alan Titchmarsh and Gloria Hunniford.

 In 2011/2, he was the Beatrice Carr and Ray Wallace Visiting Professor at the A. Max Weitzenhoffer Familly College of Fine Arts based at the University of Oklahoma.
 In 2013/4 he directed the European and US production of BelCanto in conjunction with the Luciano Pavarotti Foundation, which was first seen at the New York City Center in November 2013.
-In 2016 he is concentrating on the production of his play, in conjunction with Nick Bromley, Heads Up!, whilst working on the usual slate of projects.
+Currently he is concentrating on the production of his play (in conjunction with Nick Bromley) Heads Up! and his adaptation of Alexander Kaletski's Darkness of Light, whilst working on the usual slate of projects.
+Most recently, he has directed at the St James Studio, London, the brand new production of Twist of Lemmon with Christopher Lemmon portraying his father, the great Jack Lemmon.

 Hugh Wooldridge has directed many showcase, workshops and first productions of new writing, and has been much in demand helping others to improve their own productions.
 He hopes to direct a production every year at a drama school in the US, UK or Denmark - most recently his own adaption of Under Milk Wood with music by Julie Cooper at BADA.